feblesariel/api_challenge/README.md

 ### Get TV Show Episode (requires token)

 - **URL:** `GET /api/episode`
-- **Descripción:** This endpoint is used to obtain information about a specific episode of a TV show, including the director.
+- **Description:** This endpoint is used to obtain information about a specific episode of a TV show, including the director.
 - **Optional Query Parameters:** Filters and sorting can be applied to the requested episode.
 - **Input Example:**
 ```json